mrmikecostello/api_swgoh_help/README.md

 # api_swgoh_help
 Python wrapper for the API at https://api.swgoh.help/

+This implementation is based upon the work done by platzman (python module) and shittybill (node.js interface)

 ## Description

 This wrapper attempts to provide an easy to use interface for the Star Wars Galaxy